jhidding/adhesion-code/adhesion_example.md

 # Abstract

 We present a (relatively) small example of using the CGAL library to run the adhesion model.
-A basic CGAL program can seem intimidating to start with.
-The CGAL manual provides basic examples that offer a good starting point.
-In our case we are interested in creating regular triangulations.
-We adapted the example from the manual.
+This literate C++ code reads or generates an initial potential field and computes the *regular triangulation* to that potential, that is a weighted generalisation of the *Delaunay triangulation*.
+The output is a selection of its dual, the power diagram or weighted Voronoi tessellation, written in a form that is ready for visualisation.

 ## Version